iCliniq Logo

 How Are Urinary Tract Infections Treated?

 • Antibiotics: The most common treatment for a UTI is antibiotics.
-Depending on your symptoms, this can be taken orally or intravenously.
+Depending on the symptoms, this can be taken orally or intravenously.
 Antibiotics will stop the growth of bacteria and help prevent the further spread of infection.
 Most people will get relief from their symptoms within two or three days after starting antibiotics.

 How to Prevent Urinary Tract Infections?

-• You need to drink water before and after sex and even if you do not feel thirsty- to help flush any bacteria out of the urethra.
+• An individual needs to drink water before and after sex even if they do not feel thirsty- to help flush any bacteria out of the urethra.
+Doctors also recommend urinating before and after sex to flush out any bacteria from the urethra.
+By these methods, UTI can be avoided after sex.

 Conclusion: